RitataLU/MethylC-analyzer/Tutorial_Docker.md

-## Usages
+## Launch MethylC-Analyze container

-To use the MethylC-Analyzer Docker container, the folder has to be mounted from the host system into the container with the -v argument.
+To launch the MethylC-Analyzer Docker container, the folder has to be mounted from the host system into the container with the -v argument.
 The examples mount the current working directory under /app inside the container and then run the command: